ibm-mas-manage/sno/docs/index.md

 ## Troubleshooting

 ### BareMetal/VSphere
-To enable building and pushing of images, the 'image-storage-registry` PVC should be in the bound status.
-If the image-registry-storage PVC is in Pending status, you can follow the steps below to update the `image-storage-registry` PVC:
+To enable building and pushing of images, the `image-storage-registry` PVC should be in the bound status.
+If the image-registry-storage PVC is in Pending status, you need to follow the steps below to update the image-storage-registry PVC:
-- Storage->PersistentVolumeCLaims.
+- In the OpenShift Console UI, go to Storage->PersistentVolumeCLaims.
 Select `image-storage-registry` PVC.
-Go the YAML tab and download it using the Download button on the botton right.
+- Go the YAML tab and download it using the Download button on the botton right.
 - Update the downloaded file.
   - Remove the metadata fields uid, resourceVersion, creationTimestamp
   - Remove the manageFields section
   - Remove the status section
   - Modify the accessModes from ReadWriteMany to ReadWriteOnce
 - Delete `image-storage-registry` PVC.
 - Use the Create PersistentVolumeClaim button to create a new one (the project at the top right should still be openshift-image-registry).
-Click on the “Edit YAML” link at the top right of the screen.
+Click on the "Edit YAML” link at the top right of the screen.
 Replace the content of the yaml with the modified one you edited.
 - Click the Create button at the bottom.
 The new PVC should immediately go into the “bound” state).
 - Sample PVC